glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Engine-Modelling.md

 }
 ```

-The instantaneous velocity does not dictate the bulk velocity of the gas in the upstream or downstream chamber, but serves to
+The instantaneous velocity does not dictate the bulk velocity of the gas in the upstream or downstream chambers, but serves to
-conserve momentum between the upstream and downstream chamber.
+conserve momentum between the upstream and downstream chambers.

 The mass flowed from chamber to chamber is then:
 ```